-Not everyone will require new equipment or new in-premises cabling, so it is important to ask your service provider the right questions.
-If it applies to you, we suggest you ask:
+Not everyone will require new equipment or in-premises cabling, so it’s important to ask your telco the right questions, for example:

 - Will my monitored medical alarm continue to work on the NBN?

-- Will my security alarm continue to work on the NBN?
+- Will my security alarm continue to work?

-- Will my fire alarm continue to work on the NBN?
+- Will my fire alarm continue to work?

-- Will my lift phone continue to work on the NBN?
+- Will my lift phone continue to work?

-- Will my EFTPOS machine continue to work on the NBN?
+- Will my EFTPOS machine continue to work?

 - Do I need new in-premises cabling?

-Any work that needs to be done to connect the existing telephone and data cabling in your premises to the NBN must be carried out by a registered cabler.
-The services of a registered cabler are likely to involve additional costs to you.
+Any work to connect the existing telephone and data cabling in your premises to the NBN must be carried out by a registered cabler.
+The services of a registered cabler are likely to involve additional costs.

-In some situations your service provider can arrange a registered cabler to come to your premises and do this work.
-If the service provider does not provide this service, you'll need to contact a registered cabler directly.
+In some situations, your telco can arrange a registered cabler to come to your premises.
+If your telco doesn’t do this, you'll need to contact a registered cabler directly.